-This article is one of the “4 steps on the path of discipleship”, see overview:
+This article is one of the “4 Steps on your Way with Jesus”, see overview:

 On the subject of water baptism:

 - An important step in your new life with Jesus is the so-called water baptism.
 Baptism means being immersed in water by another Christian.
 This is a sign that you have given your life to God and now want to live with Him.

 - In the Bible, we read that people were completely immersed.
 A sprinkling or splashing with just a little water is not enough.
 The baptism can be, for example, in nature in a lake, river or in the sea.
 Or in a swimming pool, in a bathtub, in a paddling pool etc.

 - You don’t need any specific preparation before baptism.
 You don’t have to study much or become “more sanctified or more holy” before you can be baptised.
 The first Christians were baptised immediately after their decision for Jesus.

 - You have eternal life from God from the moment when you chose Jesus, gave your life to Him, and invited Him into your heart.

 Then you will have your sins forgiven and a sure place in heaven for eternity.
 This is what happened when you converted to Jesus.
 This is not something that will only happen with baptism or only when you take other steps.